-The TactileView digital pen is a special version of a ballpoint.
-The pen writes in ink like a normal pen, but meanwhile determines the position of its tip on the drawing surface.
+The TactileView digital pen is used in combination with TactileView and a TactiPad or a ClickPad.
+It is a special version of a ballpoint.
+The pen writes in ink like a normal pen, but acts like a pointing device.

 The pen functions as a drawing tool and transmits to the computer what has been drawn, or as a cursor by transmitting on which location has been clicked.
 This way, the digital pen enables the user to make a digital version of a tactile diagram or to explore a tactile diagram with speech and sound.